Bright Akhuetie: UAAP

 After his release from Perpetual Help, Akhuetie had to sit out UAAP Season 80 and serve residency requirements before he could suit up for the UP Fighting Maroons in the University Athletic Association of the Philippines (UAAP).
 At the time of his move, the University of the Philippines haven't won the UAAP basketball title since 1986 and haven't been part of the Final Four since 1997.
 The Ateneo de Manila University was also interested in having Akhuetie play for the Blue Eagles but he was convinced to play for UP.

 Eligible to play for two seasons, Akhuetie debuted for the Fighting Maroons in UAAP Season 81 in 2018 and lead them to their first Final Four appearance since 1997.
 He was named MVP and was part of the Mythical Five for UAAP Season 81.
 It has been 32 years since the University of the Philippines had a men's basketball UAAP MVP with the honor last awarded to Eric Altamirano in 1986.
 Akheutie last played for the Maroons in Season 82.

 Chooks-to-Go Pilipinas team

 Akhuetie was among the foreign players considered to form part of the Philippine national team which would play in the 2017 FIBA Asia Champions Cup as a club side under the name "Chooks-to-Go Pilipinas".
 However Akhuetie, who was at that time serving residency requirements, was not selected as part of the final roster due to concerns that his participation would affect his eligibility in the UAAP.

 3x3 basketball

 Bright Akhuetie played competitive 3x3 basketball with Team Manila at the 2016 FIBA 3x3 All Stars in Doha, Qatar.
 Akhuetie played with CJ Perez, Sidney Onwubere, and Rey Guevarra in the competition.
 Their team finished 7th out of eight competitors ahead only of McGill University of Canada.

+Professional career

+In October 2023, Akhuetie played for Kenyan side KPA in the Road to BAL tournament.
+He averaged 8.3 points and 5.3 rebounds in three games for the Kenyan side.